Crockpot Brunswick Stew

 - Cook.
 Cover and slow cook for 6-7 hours on high or 10-12 hours on low.

 - Shred.
 Once the pork is fork-tender, remove the bone and bay leaf.
 Shred the pork chunks into the stew.

-Brunswick stew lasts up to five days in an airtight sealed container, in your refrigerator.
+This stew lasts up to five days in an airtight sealed container, in your refrigerator.
 It’s a great dish to make in advance if you have a busy week of work and activities!

 Yes!
 You can use cooked or leftover pulled pork, chicken, or beef for the stovetop version.
-Saute your vegetables, and then add the pulled meat and other ingredients.
+Saute your vegetables, and then add the pulled meat, and other ingredients.
 Then simmer for 30 minutes.

 More Meaty Comfort Foods

 - Beef and Lentil Stew

 - Jamaican Oxtail Stew Recipe

 - Carne Adovada (New Mexican Red Chile Pork)